 - A28-2.
 The audit procedures that the auditor designs as part of the audit of the financial statements are not designed for the purpose of expressing an opinion on the effectiveness of the entity's system of internal control as a whole and accordingly the auditor does not express such an opinion on the basis of those procedures.
-However, communication of the auditor's views about the effectiveness of elements of the entity's system of internal control, based on the audit procedures performed in the audit of the financial statements, may help the audit committee and the board fulfil their respective responsibilities with respect to the entity's internal control and risk management systems. - A28-3.
-The auditor's understanding of the entity includes the entity's objectives and strategies and those related business risks that may result in risks of material misstatement, obtained in compliance with ISA (UK) 315 (Revised June 2016),^{23b} and may also include other risks arising from the entity's business model that are relevant to an understanding of that model and the entity's strategy.
-To the extent that the auditor has obtained an understanding of such risks and the effectiveness of the entity's system of internal control in addressing them, communicating its views on those matters may be helpful to the audit committee and the board in their evaluation of whether the annual report is fair, balanced and understandable and provides the information necessary for users to assess the entity's position and performance, business model and strategy.^{23c} However, the auditor is not required to design and perform audit procedures expressly for the purpose of forming views about the effectiveness of the entity's internal control
+However, communication of the auditor's views about the effectiveness of elements of the entity's system of internal control, based on the audit procedures performed in the audit of the financial statements, may help the audit committee and the board fulfil their respective responsibilities with respect to the entity's system of internal control and risk management systems. - A28-3.
+The auditor's understanding of the entity includes the entity's objectives and strategies and those related business risks that may result in risks of material misstatement, obtained in compliance with ISA (UK) 315 (Revised July 2020), ^{23b} and may also include other risks arising from the entity's business model that are relevant to an understanding of that model and the entity's strategy.
+To the extent that the auditor has obtained an understanding of such risks and the effectiveness of the entity's system of internal control in addressing them, communicating its views on those matters may be helpful to the audit committee and the board in their evaluation of whether the annual report is fair, balanced and understandable and provides the information necessary for users to assess the entity's position and performance, business model and strategy. ^{23c} However, the auditor is not required to design and perform audit procedures expressly for the purpose of forming views about the effectiveness of the entity's controls in addressing such risks.
+Accordingly, to the extent applicable, the auditor may

-23 See paragraphs 19-22 and A23-A33 of ISA (UK) 220 (Revised November 2019), Quality Control for an Audit of Financial Statements.
+See paragraphs 19-22 and A24-A33-4 of ISA (UK) 220 (Revised November 2019), Quality Control for an Audit of Financial Statements.